Public Order Act (Northern Ireland) 1951: Effects

 The act took over the governance and control of parades in Northern Ireland from the Civil Authorities (Special Powers) Act (Northern Ireland) 1922 (12 & 13 Geo.
 5. c.
 5 (N.I.)).
 Although a 'customary' parade was never defined, most commentators agree that the clause exempting these parades privileged Orange Order and other Protestant/loyalist marches, as under the Special Powers Act, they had generally been allowed to go wherever they liked, but nationalist and republican parades had been restricted to Catholic-dominated areas.
 Although loyalist parades were occasionally banned before the beginning of the Troubles, that was very unusual and tended to do severe career damage to the minister who enacted the ban.
 Once the Troubles broke out, the act was used to ban all parades in Northern Ireland for several periods from 1969 to 1972.
 It remained relatively unusual for loyalist parades to be specifically banned, but their rerouting became much more common.

+The 1951 act allowed the Royal Ulster Constabulary to significantly restrict displays of the Flag of Ireland.